 - Thereafter, open the Task Manager’s Performance tab to see if the latency spiking has dropped off.

-- Click Network & Internet > Status in Settings.
+- Click Network & Internet and then Status in Settings.

 - Click Network reset to open the button directly below.